Calculating Your Child Support

 - Criteria For Deviating From Support Guidelines

-Although it may seem confusing at first, calculating a proposed child support amount is not all that difficult.
+Although it may seem confusing at first, calculating a proposed child support amount is not all that difficult in most cases.
 You must use the Court's Child Support Table (titled the "Maine Schedule of Basic Child Support Obligations") to figure out the amount of child support a parent must pay.
 The amount calculated under the Table is presumed to be the right amount.
 If you want a larger or smaller amount, you need to explain to the judge why the Table shouldn't be used.

 This information tells you how to use the Child Support Guidelines and how to fill out the Child Support Worksheet and the Child Support Affidavit.